Kamperhub/kamperhub-app/src/FIREBASE_SETUP_CHECKLIST.md

     # --- Client-Side Google API Keys (for the browser) ---
     # This key handles Google Maps and Places.
-    # It should have "HTTP referrer" restrictions.
+    # It must NOT have website/HTTP referrer restrictions in this dev environment.
     NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_BROWSER_API_KEY_HERE"

     # --- Server-Side Google API Keys (for the backend) ---